beer-psi/chuni-penguin/README.md

 0. Install [Rye](https://rye.astral.sh/guide/installation/)
 1. Copy `bot.example.ini` to `bot.ini` and fill in values based on the comments.
 2. Run `rye sync` to install dependencies.
-3. Run `python dbutils.py create` to create the database.
+3. Run `python -m dbutils create` to create the database.
 You may need to activate the virtualenv first if you had a previous Python installation not managed by rye.
-4. Run `python dbutils.py update chunirec` to populate the song database.
+4. Run `python -m dbutils update chunirec` to populate the song database.
 For this to work, `credentials.chunirec_token` **must** be set in `bot.ini`.
 A pre-populated database is also provided [here](https://nightly.link/beer-psi/chuni-penguin/workflows/test_creating_db.yaml/trunk/database.zip),